LizEve/LSU_Herbarium_Imaging_Scripts/WorkFlow.md

 WakeUp.sh - wakes up the computer to sit and wait for 5 minutes at 10PM, this allows the server to connect to the storage drive, in order to copy over files.

 rsyncDaily.sh - runs on server to copy files to server and create derivatives.
-Then it calls `LogtoCSV.py` to turn logs into csv files to upload to portals.
+Then it calls LogtoCSV.py to turn logs into csv files to upload to portals.

+LogtoCSV.py - takes all rsync logs that were modified in the last 24 hours and creates or adds to csv files that have not been uploaded to a portal yet.